wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 <a name="GeneratetheAfterFoldedCountsFile"></a>
 #### Generate the "After"/Folded Counts File  <small>[ [TOC](#TOC) ]</small>

-* inside vagrant, run: `./analyze_counts.pl -t folded -d samples/output/ samples/data/en.txt`
+* run: `./analyze_counts.pl -t folded -d samples/output/ samples/data/en.txt`
   * STDERR output: `.....
 5385`

 The output to STDERR is the same—it's just a progress indicator on the number of lines in the input